 Because of the low light at this time of day, your photos may end up a bit grainy.
 A little bit of grain isn’t necessarily a bad thing, but photos that are too grainy won’t look good.

 In low light the camera has to use a slower shutter speed which may result in blurry photos.
-If you’re getting camera shake, use a tripod to steady your iPhone.
+If you’re getting camera shake, use an iPhone tripod to steady your iPhone.

 The best photos for this kind of light are often cityscapes because the lights glow a soft yellow which creates a beautiful contrast to the lovely soft blue.